jido/ebb-backup/README.md

 ebb restore <file...>
 ```

-Restore the files to the last backup revision in current branch.
+Restore the file(s) to a backed up revision in current branch.
 Lists the files that were modified since last backup and asks for confirmation.

 When the argument is a directory, this command only affects backed up files.